boundary/meter-plugin-remedy-incident/README.md

-TrueSight Pulse Remedy Integration Plugin
+TrueSight Pulse Remedy Incident Integration Plugin
 =========================================

-Collects tickets(Incident management and change management) from Remedy servers and collected tickets are sending to Truesight Intelligence.
-The plugin allows multiple Remedy inctances data to be collectedd each of those to set their own Poll interval.
+Collects tickets(Incident management) from Remedy servers and collected tickets are ingested to Truesight Intelligence.
+The plugin allows multiple Remedy incidents data to be ingested periodically based on poll interval.

 ### Prerequisites